About the Coleridge Initiative

 When you work at the Coleridge Initiative, you will join a driven team connected by common values of mutual respect and collaboration.
 Your work will contribute to democratizing data to improve social policy.
 Currently, the Coleridge Initiative team is working 100% remotely and will remain remote for the next year or so.
 We accept applications from across the US.

-In addition to competitive salaries, Coleridge Initiative provides a comprehensive benefits package:
+In addition to competitive salaries, the Coleridge Initiative provides a comprehensive benefits package:

-Generous paid time off, including vacation, personal, and sick leave and federal holidays;
+- Generous paid time off including: vacation, personal, sick leave, and federal holidays;

 Diversity & Inclusion